Idealz: The e-commerce platform redefining winning

 Idealz's 2023 campaigns have been nothing short of thrilling.
 With a focus on creating memorable experiences and transforming lives, these campaigns have garnered immense attention and participation from shoppers across the UAE.

-For the third year in a row, Idealz showcased its innovative spirit by joining forces with DFRE, Emirates National Oil Company (ENOC), and Gargash Group for the return of the Mercedes Mega Raffle campaign during the Dubai Summer Surprises season.
+Idealz further showcased its innovative spirit by joining forces with DFRE, Emirates National Oil Company (ENOC), and Gargash Group for the third year in a row for the return of the Mercedes Mega Raffle campaign during the Dubai Summer Surprises season.
 This campaign is currently ongoing and creates an opportunity for multiple lucky winners to drive away in style in the all-new 2023 Mercedes-Benz A 200 for just Dh50, adding to the allure of the summer season.

 A promising future: Embracing innovation and expansion